 Reasons for Seeking Treatment

-According to data collected by YouGov, mental health issues like anxiety are the most common reason for seeking assistance among gamblers with a PGSI of 1+.
+According to data collected by YouGov, mental-health issues such as anxiety are the most common reason for seeking assistance among gamblers with a PGSI of 1+.
 Approximately one in three gamblers sought treatment or counselling due to feeling anxious or worried as a result of their wagering.
 Financial issues or changed financial circumstances ranked as the second most widespread reason in 2021, followed by the negative impacts of gambling on relationships and personal life.

 Source: YouGov/GambleAware